 2009 Chevrolet HHR Interior

-The HHR's five-seat interior gets a high score for its versatility and roominess.
+The HHR's interior gets a high score for its versatility and roominess.
 Reviewers are especially impressed with how flexible the interior space is, making the HHR a good choice for moving people or cargo.
-But the HHR's interior quality gets mixed reviews.
+However, the HHR's interior quality gets mixed reviews.

 - "The broad front bucket seats provide nice support." -- MSN